James Henry Garland: Bishop of Marquette

-Garland was a member of the Administrative Committee of the United States Catholic Conference/National Conference of Catholic Bishops.
+Garland was a member of the Administrative Committee of the United States Conference of Catholic Bishops.
 He served as chair of the Committee for the Campaign for Human Development from November 1992 to November 1995, and as chair of the bishops of Region VI from November 1995 to November 1997.

 Retirement

-On December 13, 2005, John Paul II accepted Garland's letter of resignation as Bishop of Marquette.
+On December 13, 2005, John Paul II accepted Garland's letter of resignation as bishop of Marquette.
 He was replaced by Bishop Alexander K. Sample.

-After retirement, Garland served for two years as executive director of the Bishop Baraga Association.
-He writes columns for The U.P.
-Catholic, presides at confirmations and other events and celebrates mass regularly at the Cathedral Parish and other parishes of the diocese.
+After his retirement, Garland served for two years as executive director of the Bishop Baraga Association.
+He also wrote columns for The U.P.
+Catholic, presided at confirmations and other events and celebrated mass regularly at the Cathedral Parish and other parishes of the diocese.